Today in 1976, Houston Debuted In The SWC

 On September 11, 1976, the University of Houston arrived on the big stage.

 Bill Yeoman and his Cougar football team were in Waco for the school’s first-ever Southwest Conference game.
-After 5 years of waiting, UH beat Baylor, 23-5, in a game that would go down in Cougar lore.
+After five years of waiting, UH beat Baylor, 23-5, in a game that would go down in Cougar lore.

 Houston started recruiting for the SWC in 1972 and signed a star-studded class in early 1973.
-That class would become the backbone of the team that entered the SWC and included seven players that would be all-conference.
+That class would become the backbone of the team that entered the SWC and included seven players who would be all-conference.

 UH slipped to 2-8 in 1975 as the UH defense allowed 245 total points.
 To put that in perspective: from 1951 to 1981, the Cougar defense gave up 208 points or more just twice: 1975 and 1977 (UH followed up both of those “bad” defensive years with SWC titles).